plc-user/QET_ElementScaler/README.md

    --factorx VALUE  factor for x-values (x, rx, width, ...)
    -y VALUE         or
    --factory VALUE  factor for y-values (y, ry, height, ...)
+   -X VALUE         or
+   --movex VALUE    move in x-direction after scaling -Y VALUE         or
-   -f FILENAME      or
+   --movey VALUE    move in y-direction after scaling -f FILENAME      or
    --file FILENAME  the file that will be used
    -d VALUE         or